overhangio/tutor/docs/tutorials/arm64.rst

 If you want to use Tutor as an Open edX development environment, you should also build the development images::

-    # If you are using a regular Tutor release:
-    tutor images build openedx-dev
-    # Or if you are using Tutor nightly:
     tutor dev dc build lms

 Change the database server